-The Planning Area for the General Plan defines where the City has an interest in land use and includes land within the incorporated city, sphere of influence (SOI), and urban growth boundary (UGB).
-Under State law, a general plan must address all areas within the jurisdiction's Planning Area.
+The Planning Area for the General Plan defines where the City has an interest in land use and includes land in the incorporated city, sphere of influence (SOI), and urban growth boundary (UGB).
+Under State law, a general plan must address all areas in the jurisdiction's Planning Area.
 Figure 1-5 shows the boundaries of the Santa Rosa Planning Area, which covers about 49 square miles.

-The Santa Rosa city limits encompass nearly 43 square miles, 67 percent of which is developable.
+The Santa Rosa city limits encompass nearly 43 square miles, 67 percent of which is developed or is developable.
 An additional 13 percent of the city is made up of local, regional, and state parkland and open space, including creeks and waterways.
 The remaining 20 percent of the city is undevelopable because it is unusable due to topography such as steep terrain, right-of-way (roads and railroads), or similar.

-The SOI is the unincorporated area adjacent to the city that receives services from the city or may in the future.
-As shown on Figure 1-5, the Sonoma County Local Agency Formation Commission (LAFCO) identifies unincorporated neighborhoods north, northeast, south, and southwest of the city limits as within Santa Rosa's SOI.
-To be eligible for annexation by the City, land must be in the city's LAFCO-designated SOI.
+The SOI is the unincorporated area adjacent to the city that receives services from the City or may in the future.
+As shown on Figure 1-5, the Sonoma County Local Agency Formation Commission (LAFCO) identifies unincorporated neighborhoods north, northeast, south, and southwest of the city limits, in addition to unincorporated islands in the city as within Santa Rosa's SOI.
+To be eligible for annexation by the City, land must be in the city's LAFCOdesignated SOI.

 As the name suggests, the UGB separates urban areas from the surrounding natural and agricultural lands, or greenbelts, and limits how far out a city can expand.
 In 1990, Santa Rosa voters approved a five-year UGB, followed by a two-decade UGB measure in 1996 and an extension in 2010 to ensure that the current UGB will not be significantly changed until at least 2035.
 The UGB, as shown on Figure 1-5, covers about 45.5 square miles and encompasses all incorporated city land plus some unincorporated land expected to be annexed at some point in the future.
-In most cases, but not all, the SOI and UGB coincide.
+The UGB is coterminous with the outer bounds of the SOI.